Your Life Is Shaped by Your Thoughts

 Manage your mind, because the mind is the battleground for sin.

-All temptation involves the mind.
-Paul says in Romans 7:22-23, "I love to do God’s will so far as my new nature is concerned; but there is something else deep within me, in my lower nature, that is at war with my mind and wins the fight and makes me a slave to the sin that is still within me.
+All temptation happens in the mind.
+Paul says in Romans 7:22-23, “I love to do God’s will so far as my new nature is concerned; but there is something else deep within me, in my lower nature, that is at war with my mind and wins the fight and makes me a slave to the sin that is still within me.
 In my mind I want to be God’s willing servant, but instead I find myself still enslaved to sin” (TLB).

 One of the reasons why you get mentally fatigued is because there’s a battle in your brain 24 hours a day.
 It’s debilitating because it’s intense, and it’s intense because your mind is your greatest asset.
 Satan wants your greatest asset!